Review: Hatter's Farm Pick Your Own Pumpkins

 • The Hay Bale Mountain: stacked up hay bales which children can climb up.

 • The Maize Maze (additional charge).
 I am hugely impressed that we went in the entrance, found the middle and made it out the exit, I’m not sure how as we are generally awful at mazes.
 We made a few wrong turns on our way though.
-It’s only when you reach the middle and climb the tower (some scaffolding) that you’ll realise just how big the maize is.
-Apparently it’s 7 acres, but if that means as much to you as it does to me: it’s big.
-As an extra bit of entertainment on your way round you need to look for 11 letters which spell out a word.
-We only found 6 but guessed the word.
-If you tell the ticket office and you enter a competition which when we were there was to win a big pumpkin.
-Children will also be offered a sweet.
+It’s only when you reach the middle and climb hay bale tower or cross the bridge that you’ll realise just how big the maize is.
+Apparently it’s over 7 acres, but if that means as much to you as it does to me: it’s big.
+As an extra bit of entertainment on your way round this year there are 8 signs to read, 4 of these have some finger paint on in different colours.
+You put one colour on each finger and then when you leave you can match this up with your fortune to depending on which order you put the colours.
+Bring babywipes!
 There were a few emergency exits (I’m not sure if these are intentional or they have been made where people wanted to escape) so you won’t be stuck in there forever if you do get lost.
-The Maize Maze costs £3 per person (0-3 years/ non walkers are free).
-It is open 10am to 5pm (or 8pm on Pumpkin Nights)
+The Maize Maze costs £3 per person or £2.50 if you book in advance (0-3 years/ non walkers are free).

 • Pumpkin Cannon (additional charge).
 The first attraction in the UK to have a pumpkin cannon.
 My children loved firing baby pumpkins out of a cannon at Halloween targets.
 Age restrictions apply (but basically supervision of children is required and small children couldn't reach the control anyway).
 Closes 1 hour after last arrival slot of the day.
 It costs £2.50 a shot or 3 for £7.